Find out about the different types of HMRC penalties and how you can help your clients avoid them.

 Failure to notify penalty

-If your clients don’t tell HMRC when changes happen that affect their liability to tax, VAT, or other duties, they may face a penalty.
+If your clients do not tell HMRC when changes happen that affect their liability to tax, VAT, or other duties, they may face a penalty.
 This is known as a ‘failure to notify’ penalty.

-A penalty may occur, for example if your client doesn’t tell HMRC, at the right time, that:
+A penalty may occur, for example if your client does not tell HMRC, at the right time, that:

 - they are liable to tax because their new business has made a profit